+LII.
 Wagner-Peyser Act under WIOA Title III

 Title III Wagner Peyser Act services are provided by the Illinois Department of Employment Security (IDES).
 Two (2) staff members from IDES are located permanently at the Job Center and provide Wagner-Peyser assistance to individuals.
 Duplication of services has been greatly reduced by the location of these IDES staff members at the Job Center.
+Wagner Peyser staff members also schedule e-blasts to those receiving unemployment insurance regarding pertinent Job Center events and resources.

 To ensure that local coordination of Wagner-Peyser programs and services is further enhanced and that duplication of services are minimized to the greatest extent possible, an IDES manager serves on the Workforce Board and chairs the Workforce Board's Operation Committee.
 In addition, IDES is a part of the partner consortium serving as the One-Stop Operator for the Job Center.